gusye1234/LightGCN-PyTorch/README.md

 ## LightGCN-pytorch

-This is the Pytorch implementation for the SIGIR 2020 paper:
+This is the Pytorch implementation for our SIGIR 2020 paper:

 >SIGIR 2020.
 Xiangnan He, Kuan Deng ,Xiang Wang, Yan Li, Yongdong Zhang, Meng Wang(2020).
 LightGCN: Simplifying and Powering Graph Convolution Network for Recommendation, [Paper in arXiv](https://arxiv.org/abs/2002.02126).